-- Phase 1 construction includes all work related to the west side of the Hayward Yard, including the new Overhaul Shop and associated crossovers and trackwork and a non-rail vehicle storage area. - Phase 2 construction would implement work related to the east side of the Hayward Yard, including at least one flyover, new storage tracks, associated crossovers and trackwork and third rail power, communications, and train control systems. - Construction work on the test track and storage areas would be performed during daytime hours.
-Construction work involving mainline tracks would be done during nighttime hours and weekends.
-Thus, new switch installation and flyover construction would typically be done during nights and weekends (Phase 1 and Phase 2).
-However, preparation for construction involving mainline tracks would be performed during daytime hours. - There would be two staging areas, one located at the northeast end of the Hayward Yard and another at the southeast end of the Yard (currently used as a secured storage area). - Construction areas north of Whipple Road would be accessed through the current Hayward Yard entrance on Whipple Road and through the driveway from Whipple Road to the four warehouse on the west side.
+- Phase 1 construction includes all work related to the west side of the Hayward Yard, including the new Overhaul Shop and associated crossovers and trackwork, a non-rail vehicle storage area, and vehicle inspection facilities on the east side. - Phase 2 construction would implement work related to the east side of the Hayward Yard, including at least one flyover, new storage tracks, associated crossovers and trackwork and third rail power, communications, and train control systems. - Construction work on the test track and storage areas would be performed during daytime hours.
+Construction work involving mainline tracks would be done during nighttime hours and weekends, with the exception that no nighttime construction will be conducted north of Whipple Road.
+New switch installation on the mainline would typically be done during nights and weekends (Phase 1 and Phase 2).
+However, flyover construction (pile driving) and preparation for construction involving the mainline would be done during daytime. - A sound wall to reduce operational noise from some of the new crossovers (P100, P102, P100B and P101) would be installed prior to start any construction work.
+Therefore it was assumed as part of the "existing" condition for the construction noise analysis.

+There would be two staging areas, one located at the northeast end of the Hayward Yard and another at the southeast end of the Yard (currently used as a secured storage area).

+Construction areas north of Whipple Road would be accessed through the current Hayward Yard entrance on Whipple Road and through the driveway from Whipple Road to the four warehouse on the west side.
 Additionally, there would be three construction access points considered for construction activities south of Whipple Road: through the industrial property west of the BART mainline (south of Whipple Road), by the service road along the north side of Dry Creek, and from F Street.